 Renting Gear in El Chalten

-→ Certain items can sell out – especially tents and the Tyrolean traverse gear.
+Certain Items Can Sell Out: this is especially tents and the Tyrolean traverse gear.
 I would actually recommend even renting gear a day or two earlier than needed just to have it and not need to worry about any last minute issues.
 In my mind, it is better to be prepared with the gear and pay extra, than not have the gear available at all.

 Below are a couple price lists from the outdoor shops.
 Note that prices certainly have changed (and will change) over time due to the devaluation of the Argentinian Peso.
 During my time on the circuit though, rental prices came out to around $6 USD per day for the Tyrolean traverse items.